Armandpl/furuta/README.md

 If you have any question feel free to open an issue or DM me [@armand_dpl](twitter.com/armand_dpl).

 ## MLOps
-During this project we leveraged [Weights and Biases](https://wandb.ai/site) MLOps to make our life easier.
+During this project we leveraged [Weights and Biases](https://wandb.ai/site) MLOps tools to make our life easier.
 You can find our experiments, pre-trained models and reports [on our dashboard](https://wandb.ai/armandpl/furuta).
 You can also read more about [Training Repoducible Robots with W&B here](https://wandb.ai/armandpl/furuta/reports/Training-Reproducible-Robots-with-W-B--VmlldzoxMTY5NTM5).

 ## Credits
 To make this robot work we built on top of existing work!